 Phishing attempts often tell a story to trick you into clicking a link or opening an attachment.
-This may look like a service you use emailing you to tell you that your payment information is outdated with a link to update it.
+This may look like a subscription service you use emailing to tell you that your payment information is outdated with a link to update it.
 Or it may look like an email from your bank letting you know that your online account is locked with a link to provide your login credentials, security questions, or other personal information.
-Scammers may also try to target you via text message asking for personal information.
-It could even look like a Facebook profile you know and trust messaging you that you have won a giveaway, with a link to provide payment information before you can claim your prize.
+If you are concerned that your information may actually be out of date, go directly to the source instead of clicking on the link.

 Does it feel urgent?

 Many scams capitalize on simply creating a sense of urgency.
 Slow down and really evaluate what is being presented to you.
 The urgency may seem alarming, and your instinct may be to take whatever action it is prompting you to.
 When you slow down and take a step back, however, you are able to think clearly about the situation.
 Is your payment information really outdated?
 Can you go directly to their website or contact them to check on this, rather than clicking on the link in the email?
 Take your time to verify anything that may seem off, trust your instincts, and don’t commit to or take action on something that makes you feel uncomfortable.

 Is it poorly written?